tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 You can easily check these mistakes if you use a template.
 Generally, if there is a glaring formatting error, I would not comment on the contents of the resume.

+Some time ago I advised someone that formatting, grammar and spelling is like body language.
+Body language is very important in communication.
+I do not trust that you know the technology if you cannot even detect suspicious capitalization and nomenclature.
+If you cannot even follow the style of the template, I do not think you can follow the style of our codebase either.

 Borderline formatting annoyances